-Summary Notes: Each week, you will be turning in summary notes about your reading assignment.
+Reading Notes: Each week, you will be turning in summary notes about your reading assignment.
 To start, you will describe your prior knowledge on the topic(s) in your reading assignment.
 You may also be asked to define/describe specific Key Terms from the text and/or generate a diagram or drawing.
 You will turn in these notes on Canvas on Sunday nights.

-Lectures will be in person according to the schedule published in the Schedule of classes.
+Lectures will be either virtual via Zoom (e.g., during the first two week of the term) or in person according to the schedule published in the Schedule of classes.
 Please show up ready to learn and engage!
 Please ask questions at any point during our class meetings.
 When we are convened as a large group (i.e., not engaged in small group work), please refrain from side conversations.
 Asking your questions to the entire room is a benefit to everyone!
 You are probably not the only student with a particular question, and somewhere in the room one of your classmates is thinking "thank you for asking that question!"